dyahalomi/democratic_detrender/docs/index.rst

 Welcome to the documentation for the ``democratic detrender``!

+*The documentation is currently under construction, with the API to be updated and tutorials added soon.*

 Stellar time-series photometry is a combination of periodic, quasi-periodic, and non-periodic variations caused by both physical and instrumental factors.
 There is thus no "perfect" model for this nuisance signal.
 To mitigate model dependency, ``democratic detrender`` that performs stellar detrending using a novel